codemod-js/codemod/README.md

 # babel-codemod

-babel-codemod rewrites JavaScript using babel plugins.
+babel-codemod rewrites JavaScript and TypeScript using babel plugins.

 ## Install